 Skin redness, irritation or rash, nausea, fluid retention.

-Progesterone is the hormone necessary for the preparation of the uterine lining for the implantation of the embryo and the maintenance of early pregnancy.
+Progesterone is the hormone necessary for the preparation of the uterine lining, thickening it to help ensure the implantation of the embryo and the maintenance of early pregnancy.
+Like estrogen, progesterone can be taken in various forms, such as capsules (Prometrium) and vaginal inserts (Endometrin).

-Breast tenderness, injection site tenderness, vaginal discharge and dizziness.
+Breast tenderness, injection site tenderness, vaginal discharge, dizziness.

 Medrol is a low-dose steroid pill to suppress the autoimmune system from interfering with embryo implantation.

-Doxycycline is a pre-cycle antibiotic that prevents any possible low-grade pelvic infection.
+Doxycycline and tetracycline are pre-cycle antibiotics that prevent any possible low-grade pelvic infection.

 None, but varies per individual.

-Disclaimer: This is one example of a medication protocol, however, your journey may or may not follow this example.
-The IVF clinic working with you and your intended parents, once you are matched, will determine the protocol best for you.
+Disclaimer: This is one example of a protocol for surrogacy medications; however, your journey may or may not follow this example, as every surrogate’s body is different and may react differently to specific medications.
+The IVF clinic working with you and your intended parents, once you are matched, will determine the protocol best for you and a successful pregnancy.

 ConceiveAbilities® would like to acknowledge Board Certified Reproductive Endocrinologist, Angeline Beltsos M.D., for her care and consideration in providing this information on surrogate medications.
 Dr. Beltsos has served as the Medical Director of Fertility Centers of Illinois, SC IVF-River North.